dstroy0/InputHandler/tools/cli_gen_tool_src/modules/cli/README.md

 <!-- markdownlint-disable MD041 -->

-These modules are mostly for file generation/string manipulation of the generated CLI files.
+These modules are for file generation/string manipulation of the generated CLI files and the config parser.